karunmehta-aigp/AI-Governance/project-13-enterprise-ai-governance-case-studies/how-we-govern-an-agentic-ai-system.md

 **Stop-and-widen rule:** if a Tier 2 or Tier 3 system fails a test that would normally only run under Tier 1 rigor (for example, an ad hoc prompt-injection attempt during a Tier 2 review succeeds), the review escalates to full Tier 1 coverage for that system on the spot — a failed assumption about a system's actual risk is itself evidence the tier assignment was wrong, not a reason to note the failure and move on at the original depth.

-**This system:** `ORG-AI-013` is classified **Full autonomy** (Section 9), which places it in Tier 1 regardless of its underlying use-case risk score — full coverage, live re-performance required.
+**This system:** the Dispute Resolution Agent (Section 9) is classified **Full autonomy**, which places it in Tier 1 regardless of its underlying use-case risk score — full coverage, live re-performance required.
 F-02 (Section 6) is exactly the kind of finding Tier 3-level document review would never have caught; it only surfaced because Tier 1 rigor requires testing the actual system, not the design intent.

 ---